-- (a) Purchase obligations are generally for the purchase of goods and services in the ordinary course of business.
+- (a) Included in long-term debt is capital leases of: \$1,106 (less than 1 year), \$2,289 (1-3 years), \$2,322 (3-5 years) and \$4,127 (more than 5 years). - (b) Purchase obligations are generally for the purchase of goods and services in the ordinary course of business.
 Griffon uses blanket purchase orders to communicate expected requirements to certain vendors.
 Purchase obligations reflect those purchase orders where the commitment is considered to be firm.
-Purchase obligations that extend beyond 2012 are principally related to long-term contracts received from customers of Telephonics. - (b) Griffon funds required payouts under the non-qualified supplemental defined benefit plan from its general assets and the expected payments are included in each period, as applicable. - (c) Due to the uncertainty of the potential settlement of future uncertain tax positions, management is unable to estimate the timing of related payments, if any, that will be made subsequent to 2012.
+Purchase obligations that extend beyond 2013 are principally related to long-term contracts received from customers of Telephonics. - (c) Griffon funds required payouts under its non-qualified supplemental defined benefit plan from its general assets and the expected payments are included in each period, as applicable. - (d) Due to the uncertainty of the potential settlement of future uncertain tax positions, management is unable to estimate the timing of related payments, if any, that will be made subsequent to 2013.
 These amounts do not include any potential indirect benefits resulting from deductions or credits for payments made to other jurisdictions.